19hours/sg-statutes/Acts/Traditional Chinese Medicine Practitioners Act.md

 ### Registrar

-11\.—(1) For the purposes of this Act, the Minister shall appoint any officer as the Registrar of the Board.
+11\.—(1) There must be a chief executive of the Board called the Registrar of the Board, whose appointment and removal must be in accordance with the Public Sector (Governance) Act 2018.

-(2) The Minister may appoint a person to act as Registrar during the absence from Singapore or incapacity from illness or otherwise of the Registrar.
+(2) The Board may, subject to the Public Sector (Governance) Act 2018, appoint an individual to act temporarily as the Registrar during any period, or during all periods, when the Registrar —

+(a) is absent from duty or Singapore; or

+(b) is, for any reason, unable to perform the duties of the office.

+[Act 5 of 2018 wef 01/04/2018]

 ### Register of Traditional Chinese Medicine Practitioners

-12\.—(1) The Registrar shall keep a Register of Traditional Chinese Medicine Practitioners which shall —
+12\.—(1) In addition to duties under the Public Sector (Governance) Act 2018, the Registrar shall keep a Register of Traditional Chinese Medicine Practitioners which shall —

 (a) consist of such parts as the Board may determine; and